francois/omoikane/README.md

 application is simple Sinatra application designed to run queries against a specific server.
 All data is browseable online, and results can be easily exported as CSV.

+# Installation

+Clone the directory somewhere.

+# Configuration

+* `SESSION_SECRET`: Run `dd if=/dev/random of=- bs=1024 count=1 | sha256sum` and use the results as your secret;
+* `JOBSDIR`: Create a directory in which Omoikane can store all it's application files;
+* `PSQL_PATH`: Set to your local `psql` installation, usually `/usr/bin/psql`;
+* `RUBYOPT`: Set to `-Ilib`.

+# Notifications

+If you wish to provide push notifications for your users, open a free account at [Pusher](https://pusher.com/).
+With your credentials, create two new environment variables, with the values Pusher will provide you:

+* `PUSHER_APP_KEY`
+* `NOTIFICATION_PUSHER_URL`

+Once those variables are available in the environment, direct your users to the home page of Omoikane, where they can enable push notifications for themselves.
+Push notifications are directed to only the person which made the query.
+When John submits a job, Jane won't be notified that the job has completed.

 # License

 Omoikane is released as open source software, under the 3 clause BSD license.